 Alibaba is at a crossroad.
-The path it picks could profoundly affect the company’s future.
+The path it picks will profoundly affect the company’s future.
 Why should sellers and marketers care?
-Well, if Alibaba’s *health* declines, it could impact the e-commerce ecosystem.
+Well, if Alibaba’s health declines, it could impact the e-commerce ecosystem.

 Alibaba E-commerce Update: Counterfeits and Government Skepticism

 What should you know about Alibaba’s current position?

 - Many U.S. officials want Alibaba on the Notorious Markets List because of alleged counterfeit goods on the site.
 This latest warning isn’t the first time a counterfeit outbreak has hurt the platform.
 Before its IPO, Alibaba was on the List; but cleaned up its act, and got removed in 2012.
 (UPDATE: U.S. officials put Alibaba back on the Notorious Markets List at the end of 2016.)